adelolmo/heroscribe/README.md

 ### Build

+#### Zin bundle
 In the project's root folder:

     mvn clean package

 This will create a `target` folder with a file called `heroscribe-enhanced-bundle.zip`, which contains the HeroScribeEnhanced ready to use.

+#### Debian package

+    mvn clean package
+    gbp buildpackage --no-sign --git-ignore-branch --git-ignore-new

+This will create the debian package in the parent directory. e.g: `../hse_1.4_all.deb`

 ## Running HeroScribe

+### Zip bundle

 Unzip the bundle and run

     java -jar heroscribe-enhanced.jar

+### Debian package

+Install the debian package in your computer

+    sudo dpkg -i ../hse_1.4_all.deb

+In your desktop, go to Applications -> Graphics -> Heroscribe Enhanced Skull

 ## Links